Jonniebarnsley/SLEpy/README.md

-# SLEpy: /ˈslɛpi/
+# SLEpy

+*/ˈslɛpi/*

 A Python library for calculating sea level equivalent (SLE) from ice sheet model output using the methodology from Goelzer et al. (2020).
-This takes into account:
-1. **Volume Above Floatation (VAF)**: Changes in ice volume above the floatation thickness
-2. **Potential Ocean Volume (POV)**: Changes in bed topography due to solid Earth rebound
-3. **Density Correction**: Accounting for density differences between fresh and saline water.

 ## Installation